Russel88/MicEco/README.md

 Rarefaction curve (theoretical and fast) from a phyloseq object.
 Output ready for plotting in ggplot2

+#### ps_refactor

+Relevel the Sample variable in a psmelted phyloseq object, such that similar samples are plotted together with ggplot barcharts.

 #### UniFrac.multi

 With unrooted phylogenies UniFrac sets the root randomly on the tree.